Le Truc Docs 2.5.0

 <script src="/path/to/your/hosted/le-truc.js"></script>

-Self-hosting gives you control over updates and avoids CDN dependencies — useful for stricter Content Security Policies.
+Self-hosting gives you control over updates.
+It avoids CDN dependencies.
+This helps with strict Content Security Policies.

-If you're using a bundler, install via npm or Bun:
+If you use a bundler, install with npm or Bun:

 sh